Tom Vaughan Lawlor is one of the best Irish actors to grace screen or stage, writes Michael McDonagh

 “I thought it was a stunning book and really enjoyed it.
 He is a real chronicler of Ireland and amazing the way he looks at Ireland and to watch it in the days before the boom.”

 Tom’s somewhat brief appearance in as the sinister IRA enforcer McCabe, was perhaps informed by his role in Love/Hate, in which he rose from being a minor gangland drug runner, to becoming a major and sinister crime boss.

 For performances such as ‘Nidge’ Tom won the Best Actor in a Supporting Role for Television award at the 2012 IFTA Awards, and the Best Actor for Television award at the 2013 IFTA Awards.

-On stage, theatre fans will have enjoyed seeing him in Juno And The Paycock at the National Theatre and before that in Kathy Burke’s production of Brendan Behan’s play The Quare Fellow, all of which show just how strikingly talented and versatile an actor Tom is.
+On stage, theatre fans will have enjoyed seeing him in at the National Theatre and before that in Kathy Burke’s production of Brendan Behan’s play The Quare Fellow, all of which show just how strikingly talented and versatile an actor Tom is.

 He was born in 1977 to Dublin’s middle class Southside suburbs, a far cry from the north Dublin gangland he would inhabit in his ‘Nidge’ incarnation.

 A bright student, he went on from De La Salle to Trinity College, Dublin where he graduated in Drama Studies, then pursued his ambitions at the elite Royal Academy of Dramatic Art (RADA) here in London.
 Past RADA graduates include Peter O’ Toole, Alan Rickman, Richard Attenborough, Sean Bean, John Gielgud, John Hurt, Albert Finney and Imelda Staunton, among many others.

 With such an illustrious alumni had it been hard for him to get into RADA?